Eleanor Hallowell Abbott: Later life and literary career

-In 1908 Abbott married Dr. Fordyce Coburn and relocated with him to Wilton, New Hampshire.
+In 1908, Abbott married Dr. Fordyce Coburn and relocated with him to Wilton, New Hampshire.
 Dr. Coburn was a medical advisor of the Lowell High School and would help his wife with her writing.
 Soon after moving, several widely read magazines accepted her work for publication.
-Two of her poems were accepted by Harper’s Monthly Magazine in 1909.
+Two of her poems were accepted by Harper’s Monthly in 1909.
 She went on to publish seventy-five short stories and fourteen romantic novels.
 Being Little in Cambridge When Everyone Else Was Big is an autobiography written by Abbott about her childhood in Cambridge.

 Abbott tells of how when she was a child, she was a nervous and excitable one, and through her fiction, she got in touch with this side to her.
 This is shown greatly through her work's intensity of feeling.
 Her writing is one of romance and even though some of her characters go through tough and painful times, each of her novels and stories carries a happy conclusion.
 The principal characters she uses are young girls who exhibit audacious behavior, are high strung, terribly talkative and full of unsettling demands while their male counterparts are the opposite - quiet, strong and tough against patient suffering.

-Abbott gives a unique style and aims for spontaneity and originality.
-She writes with extreme vivacity and startling imagery.
 Abbott would not allow her work to be published unless she truly liked it herself.
 Her chief concern while writing was to use her own feeling about the story she was working on.
 Due to this unique style, many critics comment that even though her work is charming it can feel sometimes forced.
-In spite of this, Abbott's work reveals the turning away from the harshness of the New England surroundings that was in place at the time.

 Abbott had no children.
 She died in 1958 in Portsmouth, New Hampshire.

 The Eleanor Hallowell Abbott Papers are held by The University of New Hampshire Library in the Milne Special Collections.
 The collection primarily consists of typescripts of Abbott's short stories.